intel-iot-devkit/how-to-code-samples/alarm-clock/cpp/README.md

 ### Copy the libraries on Windows*

-We have a helpful link to get this set up here:
+For help installing and using WinSCP, go to this link:

 [using-winscp.md](./../../docs/cpp/using-winscp.md)

-Note: you need to turn SSH on by running the `configure_edison --password` command on the board.
+Note: You need to turn SSH on by running the `configure_edison --password` command on the board.
 Once you set the password, make sure you write it down.
 You only need to do this once and it is set when you reboot the Intel® Edison board.

 ### Additional setup